 Still, at its best non-equity partner positions can provide a way for associates to advance both their careers and their book of business while better serving clients and (of course) generating profit for equity partners.
 For senior lawyers, the benefits include:

 Of course, there can be problems.
 If it isn’t clear what the standards are for becoming an equity partner, for example, both associates and non-equity partners can quickly become unmotivated and disillusioned.
-Like any other business model, firms increasing their reliance on non-equity partners must have clear goals, expectations and desired outcomes for it to succeed.
+Like any other business model, firms increasing their reliance on non-equity partners must have clear goals, expectations, and desired outcomes for them to succeed.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.